Qrnaw/Sada-Smart/README.md

 # Task1-SadaSmart

-During this repository, two tasks were completed:
+in this repository, two tasks were completed:

 1- Create a website to convert audio to text.